shwwwa/fat/ReadMe.md

 # Contributing

 Feel free to contribute!
 If you detect a bug, open an issue.
 Pull requests are also welcome!

 # Help

-If you need help using the library, feel free to create a new discussion or open an issue.
+If you need help using the program, feel free to create a new discussion or open an issue.

 # License

-MIT license, do what you want.
+MIT